cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 Now that we have a reference to the Game Object we want to use; we need to get the raw vertices and faces of the plane so we can pass them to HumanFactors.

-### Getting a reference to the mesh held by a specific Game Object
+## Getting a reference to the mesh held by a specific Game Object

 Before we can extract the triangles and vertices from one an instance of a Unity Mesh, we first need to get a reference to the Mesh itself.
 Doing this requires some understanding of Unity GameObjects and their components.

-#### Background on Gameobjects and components
+### Background on Gameobjects and components

 ![PlaneReference](../assets/walkthroughs/unity/4_mesh_reading/plane_inspector.png)

 *Figure* **4.6**: *Components of the plane shown in the Unity Inspector*

 Minimize Visual Studio then switch back to Unity for a moment.
-Clicking on the plane we created previously, then look at the at the Inspector on the right sidebar, as shown in Figure 4.6.
-Here you can view all information about the plane, such as its position, the material it uses, which mesh it's referencing, etc. but you'll notice the inspector is split into several sections: Transform, Meshfilter, Mesh Collider.
+Click on the plane we created previously, then look at the at the Inspector on the right sidebar.
+It should look similar to figure 4.6 Here you can view all information about the plane, such as its position, the material it uses, which mesh it's referencing, etc. but you'll notice the inspector is split into several sections: Transform, Meshfilter, Mesh Collider.
 Each of these sections are a separate **Component** and the object we see in the scene is just a container for those components called a [**GameObject**](https://docs.unity3d.com/Manual/class-GameObject.html).

 As stated in the Unity Documentation: